neoforged/.github/primers/1.21.6/index.md

 ### Copying Tags: Block and Item

 Copying tags no longer exists in the traditional sense, where it loops through the elements of an existing tag.
-Insteadd, the implementation has been narrowed down to a general `BlockItemTagsProvider`.
+Instead, the implementation has been narrowed down to a general `BlockItemTagsProvider`.
 This method provides a `TagAppender<Block, Block>` by taking in both a block and an item tag, and then converting them appropriately within the `Vanilla*TagsProvider`.
 As such, it is less copying and more mapping blocks to their associated items.

 The one drawback is that tags that are used within other tags (calling `addTag`) must have the same name.
 For example, adding `BlockTags#LOGS` only works because there is a `minecraft:logs` for both block and item tags.
 Meanwhile, adding `BlockTags#CEILING_HANGING_SIGNS` would fail as the associated item tag is `minecraft:hanging_signs` instead of `minecraft:ceiling_hanging_signs`.